03 Celonis Analyst - 01 Build Knowledge Models and Views

 Knowledge Model Name

-Each Knowledge Model requires a name.
-These are basically display names you use to easily identify the Knowledge Models you have created.
-Note that you can have multiple Knowledge Models in a Package.
+requires a name.
+These are basically display names you use to easily identify the Knowledge Models

 Knowledge Model Key